 Installing a new lawn

-When planning to irrigate a new landscape, customers may want to obtain a temporary irrigation permit, regardless of the time of year.
-This permit allows residents to conduct daily watering up to 21 consecutive days for new turf, and up to 30 consecutive days for seed or other plant material.
-This permit does not affect the volume of water allowed, only the days in which to apply it.
+When planning to irrigate a new landscape, customers may want to obtain a temporary irrigation exemption, regardless of the time of year.
+This exemption allows residents to conduct watering on any day as needed up to 21 consecutive days for new turf, and up to 30 consecutive days for seed or other plant material.
+This exemption does not affect the volume of water allowed, only the days in which to apply it.
 Watering time restrictions, if in place, still apply.
 Customers will be charged for the water used based on individual water budgets, so watering wisely is advised!
-This temporary irrigation permit is not applicable during July.
+This temporary irrigation exemption is not applicable during July.
 This means that exemptions issued in June will not carry over into July.
 To get the full 21-day exemption for sod installation, exemption applications should be received by June 9.
 To get the full 30-day exemption for seed, exemption applications should be received by June 1.

 Nonresidential and public areas

 Permissible hours of irrigation for regular nonresidential, common and public areas shall be between the hours of 12 a.m. through 8 a.m. on their designated watering day.
 Customers west of Interstate 25 irrigate on Monday, Wednesday and Friday, and customers east of I-25 irrigate on Tuesday, Thursday and Saturday.
 Nonresidential customers include all properties that are not single-family residences.
 Town properties, including Town-owned parks, can irrigate 9 p.m. through 5 a.m. on their designated watering day.